About UsAs Seen On

 Parma officials detail plan to return to school

 Valley Forge High School will stay closed today following the death of an 18-year-old student Monday from a self-inflicted gunshot wound inside the cafeteria.
 Grief support staff will be on campus Thursday from 9 a.m. to 1 p.m..
 On Friday, the school will open for optional sessions — upperclassmen from 9 a.m. to 10:30 p.m., underclassmen from noon to 1:30, with a parent meeting at 3 p.m.
 District officials stress that Friday attendance is completely optional, and regular schedules will resume Monday.
 The district has also adjusted some state testing dates to ease the pressure on students.
-Parma City School District Superintendent Scott Hunt and local law enforcement officials said they are reviewing the district's safety plans, including whether the district should consider adding metal detectors to school entrances.
+Parma City School District Superintendent Scott Hunt and local law enforcement officials said they are reviewing the district's safety plans, including whether to add metal detectors at school entrances.
 There is a school board meeting at 5 p.m. tonight at Normandy High School in Parma.

 Road resurfacing work begins in Cleveland

-Crews with Cleveland's Division of Streets will be heading out to parts of the city to begin street resurfacing.
-This city previously told News 5 that it will invest $20 million in road resurfacing this year.
+Crews from Cleveland's Division of Streets will head out to parts of the city to begin street resurfacing.
+The city previously told News 5 that it will invest $20 million in road resurfacing this year.
 Crews are starting to repave streets in Cleveland's Ward 15, which includes the West Park and Kamm's Corner neighborhood.
 About $1.3 million have been set aside to resurface 13 side streets in this ward.
-It should take about six weeks for crews to complete these streets.
+It should take crews about six weeks to complete these streets.
 Next week, crews will also begin repaving the six streets in Ward 3.
 Resurfacing will take place in the city's other wards, but the City of Cleveland said those lists are being finalized.

 Odometer fraud on the rise